-Mr Speaker, Sir, barachois serves several important ecological, environmental, and economic purposes.
-It creates unique ecological environment that supports a diverse range of flora and fauna.
+So, Mr Speaker, Sir, if you go to the proposed new section 6A, subsection 1, which says economic purposes.
+It creates a unique ecological environment that supports a diverse range of flora and fauna.
 They often serve as crucial habitats for many species, including fish, birds, and aquatic plants.

-Barachois can act as natural filters, improving water quality by trapping sediments and pollutants.
+Speaker, Sir, the key word is the Private Contract.
+And, before I come to the keyword, let me say pollutants.
 Vegetation within these areas can help absorb excess nutrients and provide a buffer against pollution entering from adjacent land or coastal areas.
-It prevents erosion and although separated from the open sea, barachois often allow for some exchange of water with coastal waters.
+It prevents erosion, and although separated from the open sea, barachois often allow for some exchange of water with coastal waters.
 This tidal exchange helps maintain salinity levels and supports a dynamic ecosystem, contributing to nutrient cycling around the lagoon.